medcomdk/MedComLandingPage/docs/index.md

 When implementing a MedCom FHIR standard, it is fundamental to understand in which context the standard shall be used to ensure that the implementation fulfill the business requirements.
 Therefore, it is important to understand the standard documentation for the given standard.
 Furthermore it is important to understand the messaging framework and the possibilities of the VANS Network, since FHIR standards defines the process for how information is packaged and send from one part to another over the VANS Network.
 The messaging framework and the VANS Network are described as governance, previously known as the “Syntax and Communication Rules". <br>
-Tab <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> here </a> to get more information about the govenance.
+Tab here to get more information about<a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> the govenance.</a>

 ### 2.1 Standard Documentation